centrifugal/centrifuge/README.md

 	// Set ConnectHandler called when client successfully connected to Node.
 Your code
 	// inside handler must be synchronized since it will be called concurrently from
 	// different goroutines (belonging to different client connections).
-This is also
+See information
-	// true for other event handlers.
+	// about connection life cycle in library readme.
+This handler should not block – so
-	node.OnConnect(func(client *centrifuge.Client) {
+	// do minimal work here, set required connection event handlers and return. node.OnConnect(func(client *centrifuge.Client) {
 		// In our example transport will always be Websocket but it can also be SockJS. transportName := client.Transport().Name()